-- The NRC's implementation of programs for tracking nuclear materials; - The NRC's regulatory activities with Agreement States; - The NRC's licensing and certification activities; - The NRC's inspection activities;
+- Implementation of programs for tracking nuclear materials; - Regulatory activities with Agreement States; - Licensing and certification activities; - Inspection activities; - Activities for promoting a strong internal/external safety culture;

-- The NRC's activities for promoting a strong internal/external safety culture; - The NRC's research activities; - The NRC's risk management of aging, obsolete, and decommissioning nuclear facilities; - The NRC's ability to timely identify and effectively respond to emerging technical and regulatory issues; - The NRC's actions to integrate operating experience and lessons-learned into regulatory activities; and, - The NRC's efforts to address stakeholder and staff safety concerns, including those expressed as non-concurrences and differing professional opinions, and allegations related to the NRC's oversight of nuclear materials.
+- Research activities; - Risk management involving oversight of aging, obsolete, and decommissioning sites; - Ability to identify and effectively respond to emerging technical and regulatory issues in a timely manner; - Actions to integrate operating experience and lessons learned into regulatory activities; and, - Efforts to address stakeholder and staff safety concerns, including those expressed as non-concurrences and DPOs, related to nuclear materials.

-Strategy 1.3: Identify risk areas associated with the NRC's oversight of high-level and low-level waste, and conduct audits and/or investigations that lead to NRC program and operational improvements.
+Strategy 1.3: Identify risk areas associated with the NRC's oversight of high-level and low-level waste, and conduct audits, evaluations, and/or investigations that lead to NRC program and operational improvements.